anelhaman/dns-intercept/README.md

 ## Overview
 `dns-intercept` is a CLI tool for managing DNS interceptions in CoreDNS within a Kubernetes environment.
 This tool allows you to add, remove, and view DNS rewrite rules in the CoreDNS configuration.

+## Prerequisites
+For more information on how CoreDNS handles rewrites, refer to the official documentation: [CoreDNS Rewrite Plugin](https://coredns.io/plugins/rewrite/)

+- Kubernetes cluster with CoreDNS deployed
+- `kubectl` configured with appropriate cluster access
+- Go 1.23 or later (for building from source)

 ## Installation
 To install `dns-intercept`, clone the repository and build it using Go: